FREE cycle training for staff and students: Wednesday afternoons 12:00-18.00 (contact email@example.com)

 *By signing up to the scheme you consent to your details being shared with our training providers, Avanti Cycling.
 Your details will only be used for the provision of cycle training and safety communications.

 The paths on campus can be extremely busy at times so please be careful and considerate of other users and do not speed.
-We've started a programme of route improvements to give more space for cyclists and pedestrians to share safely.
+We have made significant investments in making more space for cyclists and pedestrians to share pathways safely

-Make sure you use front and rear lights when cycling at night.
-It's the law and you could be fined for not having them.
-Available to buy from Security Services online or in Whiteknights House.
+It is also important to use front and rear lights when cycling at night.
+This is a legal requirement in the UK and you could be fined for not having them.
+These are available to buy from Security Services online or else in Whiteknights House.

-Any staff or student wishing to use the gated bicycle compounds available on Whiteknights will need to visit the Security Window in Whiteknights house to show their campus id card and complete a form outlining agreement to a number of conditions......
+Any staff or student wishing to use the gated bicycle compounds available on Whiteknights can do so by visiting the Security Window in Whiteknights House.
+You just need to bring along your Campus ID card.

 (Conditions of use include using a secure D-lock to lock your bicycle, and having a Security sticker on the bike).
 To access the compounds you will also need to know the PIN number for your personal campus card (unique for everyone).
 You can obtain this number by visiting the campus card pages and signing in, using your University of Reading username and password.